snd/silhouette/README.md

 ##### conditionals

-contour is very forgiving in the way it treats contento
+silhouette is very forgiving in the way it treats contento

 it will just flatten everything out, ignore null values and concatenate the outputs